viraj2/qmetry-test-management-gradle-plugin/README.md

 ## How to use the plugin?
 ### Getting data from QMetry Test Management
-To get your Automation API Key from QMetry Test Management :-
+To get qmetry configuration from QMetry Test Management :-
 1. Login to QMetry Test Management application.
 2. Choose an existing project or create new.
 2. Goto *Apps > Automation App > Automation API*